nosarthur/gita/README.md

 - display the status of multiple git repos such as branch, modification, commit message side by side
 - delegate git commands from any working directory

+If several repos need to be compiled against each other, it helps to see their status together.
+I also hated to change directories for the execution of simple git commands.

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/screenshot.png)

 Here the colors denote the 5 situations between local and remote branches: